Online and Distance Degrees > Degree Programs > EdD in Special Education

 Program Overview

 Through UA’s online Doctor of Education (EdD) in Special Education and Multiple Abilities, you can prepare to be a leader who transforms the educational landscape for children and youth with exceptional needs.
-Tailor this program to your interests and career goals by selecting the Autism, Collaborative, Gifted, or Leadership coursework track.
+Tailor this program to your interests and career goals by selecting the Autism, Collaborative, Early Childhood Special Education, Gifted or Leadership coursework track.

 • Program Format